Are you working during Midsummer? Read this list for salary changes during Midsummer and other useful information.

 Compensation for working on Midsummer Eve varies from one collective agreement to the next.

-- In the commercial sector, a salary bonus for public holiday eves, equivalent to the Saturday bonus, must be paid for any work done after 18.00.
+- In the commercial sector, salespersonnel and store employees are paid a salary bonus for public holiday eves, equivalent to the Saturday bonus, for work done after 6 pm when the store has been open after 6 pm.
+The supplement is correspondingly paid to other professional groups for work related to sales work.

 - In the hotel and restaurant sector, a salary increase of 50% will be paid for work completed after 15.00.
 Any evening and night bonuses as well as the supplement paid to the representative of a licence holder will be similarly increased.